so-mops/libmtnops/README.md

 ```
 ./server_example
 ```
-client_example is a standalone application.
+client_example is a standalone application that can talk to server_example.
 Start it with:
 ```
 ./client_example
 ```